Communities in Control 2017

 Conference wrap: What Makes Healthy Communities?Conference opened 29 May 2017, Melbourne

 People have the Power: Delegates told they don't have to accept the status quoIf there was one underlying message to the thousand-strong throng at this year's two-day Communities in Control conference, it's that community leaders should raise their expectations about what's possible, because there's no rule that says you have to accept the way things are.
 Speakers took aim at euthanasia laws, gender bias, marriage inequality, workers' rights, expectations about disability and Aboriginal kids, politics and government at every level, climate change, health issues, the economy, refugee policy and budget cuts.
 In every case, activists and thinkers of all persuasions challenged received wisdom, and offered a way to break the mould.
 Challenging delegates to consider the question "What makes a healthy community?", the two-day event was crammed with lessons from the clever and insightful, plenty of laughs, and more than a few tears.
 MISS OUT?
-Click here to see more pictures, plus scroll down for more videos, listen to sessions, and read full transcripts of the sessions (available soon).
+Scroll down for more pictures, videos, to listen or watch sessions, and for full transcripts of each session.

 We hope you like these pictures from the Communities in Control conference that we hosted earlier this week.
 If you...Posted by OurCommunity.com.au on Friday, June 2, 2017